Bayesian and Machine-Learning Analyses of Nonminimal $f(Q)$ Gravity and $H_0$ Tension: Results and Comparison

 In this section, we present the observational constraints and reconstructed expansion history for the nonminimal $f(Q)$ gravity model using a combination of the observational data considered in the previous section.

 Table~\ref{tab:best_fit} summarizes the 68\% confidence limits on the model parameters obtained from different dataset combinations, alongside the corresponding $\Lambda$CDM results for comparison.
-The parameters are tightly constrained across all combinations, with $\alpha$ and $\beta$ showing small but consistent variations that remain well within statistical uncertainties.
-The Hubble constant lies in the range $H_0 \simeq 67$--$69~\mathrm{km\,s^{-1}\,Mpc^{-1}}$, and intermediate between the CMB and local distance-ladder determinations, suggesting a mild amelioration of the $H_0$ tension.
-The sound horizon remains stable around $r_d \simeq 147~\mathrm{Mpc}$ across all dataset combinations.
-The values of $\chi^2_{\mathrm{min}}$, $\Delta$AIC, and $\Delta$BIC$ $ indicate that the nonminimal $f(Q)$ model provides a fit of comparable statistical quality to $\Lambda$CDM, while offering additional flexibility to describe the late-time expansion.
+The parameters are tightly constrained across all combinations, with $\alpha$ showing small but consistent variations that remain well within statistical uncertainties.
+The Hubble constant lies in the range $H_0 \simeq 68$--$69~\mathrm{km\,s^{-1}\,Mpc^{-1}}$, and intermediate between the CMB and local distance-ladder determinations, suggesting a mild amelioration of the $H_0$ tension.
+The values of $\Delta$AIC, and $\Delta$BIC$ $ indicate that the nonminimal $f(Q)$ model provides a fit of comparable statistical quality to $\Lambda$CDM, while offering additional flexibility to describe the late-time expansion.
 All combinations yield reduced $\chi^2$ values close to unity, confirming the goodness of fit and internal consistency of the constraints.
+To further assess the statistical performance of the model relative to the standard $\Lambda$CDM cosmology, we also consider the Bayesian evidence through the Jeffreys’ scale \cite{Trotta:2008qt,Kass:1995loi}.
+In particular, we evaluate the quantity

+where $\mathcal{Z}$ denotes the Bayesian evidence.
+According to the Jeffreys’ criterion, values $|\Delta \ln \mathcal{Z}|<1$ correspond to inconclusive evidence, while $1<|\Delta \ln \mathcal{Z}|<2.5$ indicates weak evidence, and larger values correspond to moderate or strong statistical preference.
+Although the proposed framework can reproduce the late-time accelerated expansion, the Bayesian evidence suggests that the additional model complexity is not sufficiently supported by the current observational data.

-Fig.~\ref{fig:con} displays the marginalized posterior distributions of the parameters $\{\alpha, \beta, \gamma, H_0, r_d\}$ obtained from various combinations of observational data.
+Fig.~\ref{fig:con} displays the marginalized posterior distributions of the parameters obtained from various combinations of observational data.
 The diagonal panels correspond to the one-dimensional posterior distributions, while the off-diagonal panels show the 68\% and 95\% confidence contours.
-The baseline CC+DESI dataset already provides well-defined bounds on the model parameters, demonstrating that the framework is compatible with current expansion-rate measurements.
-Including the Union3, DESY, and PP samples significantly tightens the contours and reduces degeneracies, especially in the $(\beta,\gamma)$ and $(H_0,r_d)$ planes.
+Including the Union3, DESY, and PP samples significantly tightens the contours and reduces degeneracies, especially in the $(\alpha,\gamma)$.